Report Detail Page

 Current status & outcomes

-The current design is 'production ready' and MAR has started large scale commercial production, with numerous BladeStop equipped saws now being sold.
+The current design is 'production ready' and Scott Technology Australia is engaged in large scale commercial production, with numerous BladeStop equipped saws now being sold domestically and overseas.

 |Contract No.||Title||Start date||End date||Funding type|